katestud/katestud.github.io/about.md

 Hi!
 I'm Kate Studwell.
 I'm currently an engineer at [GitHub](https://github.com/katestud).

-Right now, I'm serving as a technical advisor, which means I get to work across the engineering org and help teams reduce friction and ship great products.
+Right now, I'm serving as a staff engineer in the developer experience organization, which means I get to work on projects aimed at reducing friction and making it safer and more delightful for github teams to ship great products.